 However, they then take a large chunk out of the policyholder’s payment, making this somewhat redundant, and thus it is in their best interests to ensure that this pay-out is high – the more the policyholder is paid, the higher the figure they can take based on a percentage.
 It may also be the case that if you wait too late for their services, they will not be able to help you as the insurer’s small print may prevent them from doing so.

 A public loss adjuster is independent like a loss assessor, choosing to work for the public, but will not charge the policyholder for their services.
 The insurer pays their fees, while they stay independent in order to provide the public with the best service possible.
-A public loss adjuster will never ask the policyholder to pay their fees.

 This means that policyholders have a new option available to them when making an insurance claim and they need a party to protect their own interests.
 A loss adjuster working for the insurer will not be there to protect your interests – but a loss assessor or public loss adjuster will.
 Public loss adjusters are few and far between, but we are one of a few firms who can help you with your insurance claims.